 In Europe, things took a little longer.
-Only 76 years later, in early 2016, Hoover’s idea was borrowed.
-Europol now has a list of 57 men who are being sought.
+Only 66 years later, in early 2016, Hoover’s idea was borrowed.
+Europol now has a list of dozens of men, and some women, who are being sought.
 Of course this is about more than just stealing a pack of chewing gums at a supermarket.

-The European list works.
+The European list works as well.
 Recently, Europol was able to apprehend a Romanian suspect with the initials A.M..
 This gentleman was taken into custody in Argentina, “where he was living a luxurious lifestyle”, according to Europol.
 His crime is tax evasion, for which he had been sentenced to eight years in prison, before he fled.

 In the case of this luxury enthusiast, Romanian authorities cooperated with colleagues in Spain, Germany, from Europol, Interpol and even the U.S. Marhals Service.
 Europol made the point that information exchange played a big role.
 A.M. was the 42nd fugitive from the European list who was arrested.
 This adds up to an average of some 21 arrests per year.
 Splendid.

 Europe’s Most Wanted Fugitives list is something like the phone book of dangerous criminals.
-These 60 individuals are being accused of human trafficking, armed robbery, large-scale fraud and of course murder.
+The individuals listed are being accused of human trafficking, armed robbery, large-scale fraud and of course murder.
 Islamist terrorists are on this list as well.

 But hunting the criminals and suspects on the list is only a small part of what Europol does.
 On a regular basis, they take down organized crime rings which sell drugs or illegal streaming services, while effectively fighting human trafficking.

 The European Union Agency for Law Enforcement Cooperation, Europol is its abbreviation, was previously divided into two authorities, the European Police Office and the Europol Drugs Unit.
-These organizations now work more effectively.
+These organizations now work more effectively since they were combined.

 Europol keeps on staging very useful operations.
-Its European Union Internet Referral Unit recently cooperated with national police authorities in several countries while targeting terrorist content on WordPress and VideoPress, meaning on the Internet.
+Its European Union Internet Referral Unit recently cooperated with national police authorities in several countries while targeting terrorist content on the Internet.
 More than 900 instances of terrorist propaganda were found and flagged.
 Then it was up to the platform moderators to take that kind of content down.